Tudat/tudat/tutorials/tudatFeatures/mathTools/integrators.rst

     - **Single-step methods:** These integrators use derivative information from a single step.
 Among these methods, Tudat includes the Euler method, the Runge-Kutta 4 method and several Runge-Kutta variable step-size methods.
     - **Multi-step methods:** These integrators use derivative information from multiple steps.
 Note that at the moment multi-step methods have not been implemented in Tudat.

-Setting up a numerical integrator
+Setting up a Numerical Integrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Creating an integrator object
+Creating an Integrator Object
 *****************************
 All numerical integrators presented in this page follow the same framework, where the first step is to create the :literal:`integrator` object, which has the :literal:`NumericalIntegratorXdPointer` type: